showhey0705/ollie-JP/readme.txt

 = 1.1.0 - 10/14/23 =
 * Remove custom duotone limitation
 * Improve patterns for use in child themes
-* Remove unnecessary ollie slug from template part
+* Remove unnecessary japonizm slug from template part

 = 1.0.9 - 10/4/23 =
 * Update theme description to remove reference to onboarding wizard